I Am Love (film): Plot

 Meanwhile, Edoardo Sr. has died, and in London, Edoardo Jr. struggles as his father and other family members seek to sell the family business they inherited from Edoardo Sr. to foreign investors.
 Edoardo Jr. visits his sister and tells her of the future of the business and his opposition to the sale.

-On her second trip to San Remo, under the pretext of discussing a menu for the formal dinner she will host for the foreign investors who are buying the Recchi family business, Emma spends the day with Antonio, and the two enjoy passionate lovemaking.
+On her second trip to San Remo, under the pretext of discussing a menu for the formal dinner she will host for the foreign investors who are buying the Recchi family business, Emma spends the day with Antonio, and the two enjoy passionate sex.
 Emma tells Antonio how Tancredi met her during a trip to Russia hunting for art treasures.
 Antonio cuts Emma's blonde hair, a long lock of which falls unnoticed to the terrace, where Edoardo Jr. finds it during his own visit after the London meeting.
 They cook together, and Emma teaches him to make ukha.

 On the night of the dinner at the Recchi villa for the investors, a conversation between Edoardo Jr. and Eva is overheard, revealing she is pregnant with his child.
 Antonio prepares ukha.
 When Edoardo sees this dish served, he instantly realizes his mother is having an affair with Antonio.
 He leaves the dinner table in a fury.
 Emma follows him outside to the garden and alongside the pool she tries to talk to him.
 In pulling away from Emma's outstretched hand, Edoardo loses his balance, falls, strikes his head on the edge of the pool's stone trim, and falls into the pool.
 He sustains a cerebral haemorrhage and dies in hospital.

 At the cemetery following the funeral, Tancredi tries to console Emma.
 She tells him that she is in love with Antonio.
 He responds by telling her "You don't exist."
 Emma rushes home and changes her clothes while her housekeeper helps her pack her things to leave.
 Before she leaves, she exchanges a knowing glance with her daughter, who it appears understands her mother's desire to follow her heart.
 Eva, who has hardly been noticed by Edoardo's family since his death, clutches her abdomen as she calls out to Eduardo Jr.'s siblings and grandmother, revealing her pregnancy.
 When the family members look back into the foyer where Emma was standing, she is gone.

 During the final credits, Emma and Antonio are seen lying together inside a cave.